Lukas9293/ME405TermProject/README.md

   - **Action:** Normal operation with active closed-loop control.
   - **Transition:** On button press, toggle back to Stopped.

-## Getting Started
+## Using our Code

 1. **Hardware Setup:**
-   - Ensure proper connections for motors, encoders, IR sensor array, bumpers, and the switch.
+   - Ensure proper connections for motors, encoders, IR sensor array, bumpers, and the switch as defined abve.
    - Confirm the pin assignments in the source files match your hardware configuration.

 2. **Software Setup:**